Loltolo-Lesapiti/OOP-school-library/README.md

 # Project Name

-> In this project, I created a form of UI for the school library app.
-This way it can be invoked as an executable and not something you use in IRB exclusively.
-I created methods to prompt the user to enter requested and the requests processed and feeback displayed.
+> In this project, we refactored the OOP school library code.

 ## Built With